- How do I apply for accreditation of a course that my organization plans to offer in New York?

 - What are the requirements for written materials?

-- May we distribute the written materials on disc?
+- May we distribute the written materials in a digital or electronic format?

 - If our courses are inexpensive, do we still need a financial aid policy?

 - May we charge an application fee to those who apply for financial aid?